zlatko-minev/pyEPR/README.md

 If your script terminates improperly, this can happen. pyHFSS tries to catch termination events and handle them.
 Your safety should be guaranteed however, if you call `hfss.release()` when you have finished.
 Use the Task-manager (Activity Monitor on MAC) to kill HFSS if you want.

+###### Parametric Sweep Error
+When running a parametric sweep in HFSS, make sure you are actually saving the fields for each variation before running pyEPR.
+This can be done by right-clicking on your ParametricSetup -> properties -> options -> "Save Fields and Mesh".